-Potty training your puppy is not an easy task – but bell training can really save your life.
+Potty training your puppy is not an easy task, but bell training can really save your life.
 Teaching your puppy or adult dog to ring the “potty bell” is a fairly straightforward approach to solving this challenge.

 There are few things in life as challenging as potty training a puppy or young dog from scratch.
 But, when successful, the results can be rewarding.
+Bell training for dogs can be immensely beneficial, provided you have the patience and time to teach your dog.

 A Bell for Potty Training